OrionStar25/Moon/_posts/2019-05-14-smart-india-hackathon.md

 >  To implement intelligent natural language search for all R&D data of Dr. Reddy's Lab.

 It was under the `complicated` section.
 We got ourselves matching team t-shirts.
-Our centre was in [CMRCET, Hyderabad](http://www.cmrcet.ac.in/) and we had to leave *right* after our midsems got over.
+Our centre was in [CMRCET, Hyderabad](http://www.cmrcet.ac.in/), which also happened to be the largest SIH centre with 42 teams, and we had to leave *right* after our midsems got over.
 The hackathon was for 36 hours.

 **Step 6: Hacking Begins!** We reached Hyderabad on the 1st of March and tbh were very impressed by the hospitality we received from the staff.
 The hackathon started on 2nd, March.
 There were 4 sets of evaluations, all by different sets of judges.
 We decided to utilize our time in the most productive way by: